open-networks/go-msgraph/README.md

 This implementation has been written to get various user, group and calendar details out of a Microsoft Azure Active Directory and create / update the same.

+## :warning: Deprecation warning

+This code was created as part of a software project developed by Open Networks GmbH, Austria (the one in Europe :wink:) in the year 2017.
+The company has been bought by Bechtle AG, Germany in 2021 and the software project is planned to be replaced by end of 2022.
+Furthermore, the employee mainly working on this project also left the company by April 2022 and may only contribute in his leisure time.

+Back in the days, there was no official support from Microsoft for Go lang.
+This support has been added in 2021, see [Issue #25](https://github.com/open-networks/go-msgraph/issues/25).

+Therefore, I strongly advise you to use the new official implementation from Microsoft at [Golang MSGraph SDK by Microsoft](https://github.com/microsoftgraph/msgraph-sdk-go).

 ## Features

 working & tested: